 2.- The second criterion is that the un-faulted phase voltage to ground (VUNF) must be at least 80% of the systems rated line to voltage (VLL).

-This blog has documented some of the fascinating historical opinions and the slow but steady growth of the foundation concepts up to today's practice (and standards).
+This blog has documented some fascinating historical opinions and the slow but steady growth of the foundation concepts up to today’s practice (and standards).
 Resistance grounding, reactance grounding, and tuned reactor grounding in electrical systems are in addition to successful grounding analyses.

 Read more about Earthing & Lightning Protection –